TobiasNx/metafacturewiki/Testing-Framework-for-Metamorph.md

 files with the same name as the binding class.
 The XML files are expected to be located in the same folder as the binding class.
 The rationale is that both belong together and separating them would be confusing.
-Collocating the xml files with the class files is causing trouble with same build environments though.
+Collocating the xml files with the class files is causing trouble with some build environments though.
 In the case of Maven there is an straight forward remedy.
 Add the following code to your POM:

 ```xml